Citizenship for Zonians – Americans born in the Former Panama Canal Zone

 Panama provides citizenship to those born in the former Panama Canal Zone between 1904 and 1979.
 This group of people, also known as Zonians, need to provide the following documents to obtain Panamanian Citizenship:

-- Original birth certificate, issued by the U.S. Department of State.
+- Original of Birth Certificate (valid only for 6 months), issued by the U.S. Department of State.
 This document must be apostilled afterward

 - Spanish translation of the birth certificate, issued by an authorized Panamanian translator